ligurio/awesome-ttygames/README.md

 [![asciicast](https://asciinema.org/a/35969.svg)](https://asciinema.org/a/35969)

-netToe is a Tic Tac Toe-like game for the Unix consoles written in C using UNIX sockets.
+is a clone of Tic Tac Toe game.

 ### [nibbles](https://www.earth.li/projectpurple/progs/nibbles.html)

-Nibbles is a remake of the classic Snake/Nibbles game in ncurses.
+is a remake of the classic Snake/Nibbles game.

 ### [nim](http://tldp.org/LDP/abs/html/contributed-scripts.html#NIM)

-A mathematical game of strategy written in bash.
+is a mathematical game of strategy.

 ### [nlarn](http://freshmeat.sourceforge.net/projects/nlarn)